noaione/yuusha-shoukan-ln/sources/v09/chapter4.md

 [N-No, I don’t dislike it at all.]

 The other party is an acquaintance, but this situation...
-Isn’t this that legendary situation that only occurs on riajuus, being picked up by women?
+Isn’t this that legendary situation that only occurs on normies, being picked up by women?
 No, well, Funf-san is just completely enjoying reaction... but it’s impossible for my heart not to beat faster when a woman as beautiful as Funf-san asks me out on a date.